polkadot-js/api/docs/start/types.create.md

 // via registry (`.registry` is on all API and Codec objects) api.registry.createType('Balance', 123n);

-// via the low-level approach
-createType(api.registry, 'Balance', '123');
+// via the low-level approach (not recommended) createType(api.registry, 'Balance', '123');
 ```